Angel-125/Pathfinder/GameData/WildBlueIndustries/Buffalo/Readme.txt

 ---REVISION HISTORY---

+2.6.4
+- The Guppy's maximum diving depth can now be upgraded.

 2.6.3
 - The Gas Turbine Generator no longer works underwater.
 - The Buffalo Drill now produces Slag in addition to whatever resources the biome has if Classic Stock play mode is active.